kuznetckiy/Geoscan_Lite_eng/camera.rst

-Setting up the camera
+Camera Settings
 =========================

-Setting up the Sony A6000 camera
+Sony A6000 camera Setting
 ------------------------------------

-Before making settings, read the full operating instructions of the camera, which describes the purpose and use of the controls.
+Before changing camera's settings, read its the full operating instructions, which describes the purpose and use of the controls.

 Set the mode dial to **S** (Shutter Priority).